kubermatic/docs/content/kubermatic/main/installation/install-kkp-CE/_index.en.md

 ## Installation

-To begin the installation, make sure you have a kubeconfig file at hand, with a user context that grants `cluster-admin` permissions.
+Make sure you have a kubeconfig for the desired master cluster available.
+It needs to have `cluster-admin` permissions on that cluster.

 ### Download the Installer